 Allow 4.5 – 6 hours to do the return hike.

-Allow five to six hours for the return trip so you can hang around the col and/or the summit and take in the views.
+Allow five to six hours for the return trip so you can spend time around the col and/or the summit and take in the views.

-From the Highwood Pass parking lot start on the same trail that hikers take to reach Pocaterra Cirque.
+From the Highwood Pass parking lot start on the same trail that hikers take to reach Ptarmigan Cirque.
 After you’ve hiked all of a few hundred metres from the parking lot, turn left onto an unsigned trail that runs through a muddy section heading for the woods.
-Before you start look up and off in the distance you can see Pocaterra Ridge.
+Before you start, look up and off in the distance you can see Pocaterra Ridge.
 That is the general direction you need to go.